mriekkinen/openplacefinder/README.md

-# OpenPOIFinder
+# POIGuru

-A web service for discovering points of interest with the help of OpenStreetMap
+A web application for discovering points of interest, based on OpenStreetMap